shams-nahid/My-Daily-AWS-Study/docs/Notes/security/05 KMS.md

 1. `Symmetric (AES-256)`: Use single key for encryption and decryption
 2. `Asymmetric (RSA & ECC)`: Use key pairs, public key and private key.
 Public key for encryption and private key for decryption operation.
 Encryption is being happened from outside of the AWS.

+### Key Policies

+1. `Default KMS Key Policy`: Everyone in the account can access the key
+2. `Custom KMS Key Policy`: Defined user, roles or cross account can access the key

+### Data Key Caching

+- Instead of invoking KMS key every time, we can use key caching
+- This reduce the number of API calls to KMS
+- The drawback is security, using same data key multiple times

 ### We can use CMK of